chrisbroski/iterize/README.md

 # iterize

-Creates an iterable array from simple descriptive text
+Create an array from simple descriptive text

 ```
 > iterize(5);